tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 An incorrect aggregate value is returned when you run an MDX query against a parent/child dimension that has the HideMemberIf property set to ParentIsBlankSelfOrMissing in SQL Server 2008 or in SQL Server 2005

-Error message when you run an INSERT statement in SQL Server: &#8220;Cannot insert an explicit value into a timestamp column&#8221;
+Error message when you run an INSERT statement in SQL Server: “Cannot insert an explicit value into a timestamp column”

 You cannot view calculated members in an Excel 2007 pivot table that references an OLAP table in SQL Server 2005 Analysis Services Service Pack 2 or in SQL Server 2008 Analysis Services

-Error message when you run an MDX query in SQL Server 2008 Analysis Services: &#8220;The MDX function failed because the coordinate for the &#8216;<AttributeName>&#8217; attribute contains a set&#8221;
+Error message when you run an MDX query in SQL Server 2008 Analysis Services: “The MDX function failed because the coordinate for the &#8216;<AttributeName>' attribute contains a set”

-Error message when you update a table at the subscriber in a transactional replication in SQL Server 2005: &#8220;Updateable Subscriptions: Rows do not match between Publisher and Subscriber&#8221;
+Error message when you update a table at the subscriber in a transactional replication in SQL Server 2005: “Updateable Subscriptions: Rows do not match between Publisher and Subscriber”

 No rows are returned when you use the sp_replqueuemonitor stored procedure to list the queued messages for a queue-updating subscription in SQL Server

 When you update rows by using a cursor in SQL Server 2005, the update may take a long time to finish

-Error message when you process a partition from SQL Server 2005 Analysis Services Cumulative Update 7: &#8220;Detected inconsistency between User define slice and detected slice of partition.
-The slice specified for the %{Property/} attribute is incorrect&#8221;
+Error message when you process a partition from SQL Server 2005 Analysis Services Cumulative Update 7: “Detected inconsistency between User define slice and detected slice of partition.
+The slice specified for the %{Property/} attribute is incorrect”

-You receive a &#8220;Current session is no longer valid&#8221; error message or an access violation occurs when you process a cube in SQL Server 2008 Analysis Services
+You receive a “Current session is no longer valid” error message or an access violation occurs when you process a cube in SQL Server 2008 Analysis Services

-Error message when you run an UPDATE statement against a table that has a DML trigger in SQL Server 2008: &#8220;An inconsistency was detected during an internal operation&#8221;
+Error message when you run an UPDATE statement against a table that has a DML trigger in SQL Server 2008: “An inconsistency was detected during an internal operation”

 Analysis Services may stop responding when a NonEmpty clause causes many cell errors